 Read more: 27 Best Ways to Save Money on a Cruise

-However, the good thing about booking early is that you can almost always have your price adjusted and receive the lower fare or better promotion.
+However, the good thing about booking early for 2022 and beyond, is that you can almost always have your price adjusted and receive the lower fare or better promotion.

-But… if you don’t book and the price increases, you’re stuck.
-If you want to cruise in 2021 or even 2022, it’s really better to book as soon as possible.
+If you don’t book and the price increases, you’re stuck.
+If you want to cruise in 2021, 2022 or even 2023, it’s really better to book as soon as possible.

-This last reason is purely psychological.
-As human beings, we need upcoming events to look forward to.
+This last reason to book your cruise is purely psychological.
+As human beings, we need things to look forward to, and nothing is better than booking a cruise!

 Avoid These Mistakes When Booking a Cruise for 2021 or 2022